 - Battery-powered repellers are a great option for staying bug-free while fishing, hunting, or at an outdoor event.
 They use batteries to repel insects and rodents from camping gear and prevent annoying buzzing around your ears while reeling in the big one.

-Ultrasonic pest repellers provide long-term coverage over other types of repellents.
+Ultrasonic pest repellers provide long-term coverage compared with other types of repellents designed to deter pests.
 Poisons, baits, traps, sticky traps, and dusts need replenishing from time to time (as often as once per week for a serious issue).
-Whereas weekly maintenance can be expensive and frustrating, most of the top ultrasonic pest repellers last for three to five years.
-They create the ultrasonic sound waves that repel pests, so they’ll work as long as they have power.
+Although weekly maintenance can be expensive and frustrating, most of the top ultrasonic pest repellers last for 3 to 5 years.
+They create the ultrasonic signal that repels pests, so they’ll work as long as they have power.